 - Accept and acknowledge the changes in her body.
 Let her know that she is beautiful the way she is.

-- Go for romantic walks, as they serve the dual purpose of keeping her physically active and making her feel romantic.
+- Go for romantic walks, as they serve the dual purpose of keeping both physically active and fuelling romance.

 - Be patient with her temper.
 She will be agitated and moody because pregnancy can be uncomfortable at times, and her hormones are going through a sea of changes.
 Do little things such as feeding her, watching pregnancy movies, and pregnancy humor.
 Do all you can to make her laugh.

 - Be sensitive!
 If you want to have sex with her, let her know about it but don’t impose it on her.
 Get her in the mood.
 However, if she is tired or not in a mood to have sex, then respect her feelings instead of forcing her.

 - Plan a surprise!
 Take her on a babymoon.
 No matter how tired she is she will like it and appreciate your gesture.

 - Watch her eating habits.
 You have to be cautious about this as it directly impacts her and the unborn baby’s health.
 Make sure she eats a healthy diet, and keep your kitchen stocked with healthy foods and snacks.

 - Remind her about her medications and keep them handy or pin-up a to-do list on the refrigerator so that she will not miss out on them.

 - Pregnancy means cravings!
 So you may have to let her indulge even in the middle of the night!
 Do keep a watch on what she is eating, but do not be overbearing.

 - As the pregnancy progresses, it can get difficult for her to get good sleep due to the growing weight of the baby and pressure in her lower back.
 Cramps can also make her feel restless.
 So, give her a back and leg massage now and then so that she gets some sleep, and feels relaxed.